 Is vegan meat coming to Taco Bell?

 Plant-based beef isn’t the only vegan meat that Taco Bell has tested out.
-Back in June 2021, a store in southern California tested out the Naked Chalupa with a Crispy Plant-Based Shell.
+In August 2022, the fast-food chain tested its own proprietary vegan beef across select locations in Birmingham, AL. Back in June 2021, a store in southern California tested out the Naked Chalupa with a Crispy Plant-Based Shell.
 Developed as a meat-free version of the Naked Chicken Chalupa, the test item featured a shell made entirely from a pea protein-based vegan chicken.

 How to order vegan at Taco Bell